dojo/docs/developer/design/loader/edit1.rst

   Indicates the number of seconds the loader will wait for all requested modules to arrive before signaling a timeout error.
 The timer is restarted after any module is requested.
 Defaults to 0 (wait forever).

 cacheBust (boolean)
   Applicable to the browser environment only.
-If true, this value is appended to each module URL as a query string parameter to break browser caching.
+If truthy, this value is appended to each module URL as a query string parameter to break browser caching.
 Defaults to false.

 deps (array of module identifier strings) / callback (function) These configuration variables are only applicable before the loader has been loaded.
 When provided, they cause the loader to execute ``require(deps, callback)`` once it has finished loading.